saint11/DeadWeight/source/index.md

 Let's start by creating your character, don't worry too much about the rule system for now, just follow the steps from this chapter and choose what you think sounds more exciting.
 If you really want to know the rules before doing this, you can skip ahead this chapter and come back after you learned the basic rules.

-Every character starts the life path with **1 insight point**. **Insight points** can be used to re-roll one or both dice of a life path roll, some life paths will give you more insight.
-When you complete the last step of your character, you can "move" one attribute score point to another for each insight point you have left.
+Every character starts their life with **1 insight point**. **Insight points** can be used to re-roll one or both dice of a life path roll, some life paths will give you more insight.
+When you complete the last step of your character, you can "move" one **attribute score point** from your **highest score** to another for each insight point you have left.
+When playing with a group, if your character has the same **life path** as another character you may, only once, roll again without spending insight.

-Each choice will add and remove **attribute points**, **equipment**, and other things to your character.
+Each step will add and remove **attribute points**, **equipment**, and other things to your character.
 Place them in the appropriate place in your character sheet.

 If you get the same skill twice upgrade it instead.
 Feel free to jump ahead in to the [skills](#skills), [traits](#special-traits) and [equipment](#equipment) section to understand what they do.

-If by the end of your character creation process you have more **items** that you are allowed to carry, choose the ones you want to keep.
-You can carry **Strength value**x4 + 3 items.

-Print a [character sheet](DeadWeight-sheet.pdf) and let's start!
-Alternatively you can also try the [character generator](chargen.html).
+Print a [character sheet](DeadWeight-sheet.pdf) or use [Dead Dice](https://deaddice.page/) if you want a digital sheet and let's start!
+Alternatively you can also try the [character generator](chargen.html) for an automatic character.

 **Adventurers** have 4 main attributes, they are noted in the [character sheet](DeadWeight-sheet.pdf):